FSI’s 2019 Advocacy Priorities

 Workable Best Interest Standard of Care: We will continue to support efforts to finalize Regulation Best Interest (Reg BI) so it creates a standard of care that improves investor protection without significant increases in costs that deprive investors of access to financial planning services and advice.
 We will oppose state efforts to implement fiduciary standards or fiduciary disclosures, which will complicate compliance and confuse investors without contributing to investor protection.

-Retirement Security Solutions Provided by the Private Sector: We support reasonable efforts to improve the ability of Main Street Americans to save for a financially secure retirement in response to the looking retirement security crisis.
+Retirement Security Solutions Provided by the Private Sector: We support reasonable efforts to improve the ability of Main Street Americans to save for a financially secure retirement in response to the looming retirement security crisis.
 Our efforts will include advocating to restore the deductibility of advisory fees, supporting state Multiple Employer Plans and voluntary state-run retirement plans.

 Prevention of Financial Exploitation of Vulnerable Adults: We will continue to support the adoption of the NASAA model rule protecting seniors from financial exploitation.